Learning in two-player games between transparent opponents: Learning with opponent-learning awareness

 \citet{zhang10} study the first summand in Eq.~(\ref{eq:lola_exact}), which (following \citet{letcher18}) we will call Look Ahead (LA).
 They prove that for two-action two-player games, LA leads to convergence to a Nash equilibrium for sufficiently small learning rates. \cite{foerster18} study the combination of the first and third summand in Eq.~(\ref{eq:lola_1st_order}), that is, the naive gradient and the leading order opponent-shaping correction.
 Among other results, they find that it leads to mutual cooperation in an iterated PD.
 The version of LOLA we will use in this work is given by Eq.~(\ref{eq:lola_exact}), so in contrast to \citet{foerster18} we also incorporate the effects of anticipating the opponent's gradient step, and do not perform a leading-order Taylor expansion.

 \citet{letcher18} introduce SOS (Stable Opponent Shaping), which, when adapted to our framework, uses a gradient

-This is identical to Eq.~(\ref{eq:lola_1st_order}), up to a factor $p\in[0,1]$ which is used to tune the strength of the shaping term and is re-calculated for each gradient step. \citet{letcher18} prove that SOS converges to stable fixed points (SFPs) in a broad class of games and demonstrate that two SOS learners can avoid certain cooperation failures that two LOLA learners fall victim to; see Sec.~\ref{sec:tandem} for further discussion of this point.
-The scaling factor $p$ is thereby chosen as large as possible while guaranteeing that a) $\xi_{\text{SOS},A}$ always has positive inner product with the first two summands of Eq.~(\ref{eq:sos}) (that is, the naive gradient and the leading-order LA correction); and b) $\xi_{\text{SOS},A}$ goes to zero whenever $\xi_{\text{naive},A}$ does.
+These are identical to Eqs.~(\ref{eq:lola_exact}) and (\ref{eq:lola_1st_order}), respectively, up to a factor $p\in[0,1]$ which is used to tune the strength of the shaping term and is re-calculated for each gradient step. \citet{letcher18} prove that SOS converges to stable fixed points (SFPs) in a broad class of games and demonstrate that two SOS learners can avoid certain cooperation failures that two LOLA learners fall victim to; see Sec.~\ref{sec:tandem} for further discussion of this point.
+The scaling factor $p$ is thereby chosen as large as possible while guaranteeing that a) $\xi_{\text{SOS},A}$ always has positive inner product with the $p=0$ version (i.e., the LA-only version); and b) $\xi_{\text{SOS},A}$ goes to zero whenever $\xi_{\text{naive},A}$ does.
+While \citet{letcher18} use Eq.~(\ref{eq:sos_1st_order}), we will again avoid the leading-order Taylor expansion, and use the exact Eq.~(\ref{eq:sos_exact}).

 In \citet{letcher18}, the factor $p$ is at each step identical for all involved learners.
 This implicitly assumes a certain form of global coordination which we cannot assume for our purposes.
 We will thus use a form of SOS in which each player calculates $p$ independently of all others, as proposed in Remark~4.7 in \citet{letcher18Thesis}.
 As shown in this remark, this version of SOS inherits convergence guarantees from the version used in \citet{letcher18}.
 The detailed calculation of $p$ is described in Appendix~\ref{app:sos}.